Director: Todd Phillips

 Peter (Downey Jr.) is an expectant father, trying to travel home to be with his wife – played by Michelle Monaghan for approximately 30 seconds.
 But it all goes to pot after a string of chaotic encounters with man-child Ethan Tremblay (Galifianakis).
 He’s an actor.
 And for that, read: not as funny as Tobias Funke.

 Hungover from The Hangover, Todd Phillips throws what feels like his leftovers at the screen to see if anything sticks.
 A lot of it doesn’t.
-After 15 unfunny minutes, Robert Downey Jr. hits a child – a low point that also happens the biggest laugh of the film.
-It’s up uphill (or downhill) from there.
+After 15 unfunny minutes, Robert Downey Jr. hits a child – a low point after which it’s all uphill (or downhill).

 For all of the cast’s enthusiasm, Due Date is a lazy vehicle welded together from the scraps of other road trips.
 Without the wit of Planes, Trains and Automobiles, it burns up its talented duo with gags that never get out of first gear.
 The occasional burst of chemistry keeps the engine ticking over, but the tank soon runs on empty.
 And that’s when they wheel out the disabled war veteran for a punch-up.